+(1) Preliminary data.
 Source: General Directorate of Trade Policy and Integration; Ministry of Economics and Finance, including data from the Central Bank of Paraguay.

-Para guay's exports (in a ddition to electricity) have historically been dominated by agricultural products such as soybeans, meat, fats and oils, and wheat and other cereals.
+Paraguay's exports (in addition to electricity) have historically been dominated by agricultural products such as soybeans, meat, fats and oils, and wheat and other cereals.
 Revenues from exports are therefore highly dependent on international commodity prices and weather conditions.
-In 2023, exports of soybeans, oilcake and residues from soybean oil extraction, meat of bovine animals (fresh, chilled or frozen) and maize or corn totaled US\$6,589.4 million, and accounted for 63.9% of Paraguay's total exports, an increase of 7.9% for these products from US\$4,635.7 million in 2022.
+In 2024, exports of soybeans, frozen and fresh or chilled bovine meat, soybean meal and oil extract residues, as well as rice totaled US\$5,925.2 million, and accounted for 60.9% of Paraguay's total exports, a decrease of 5.3% for these products from US\$6,253.5 million in 2023.

-In 2023, electricity exports decreased by 5.4%, compared to 2022.
+In 2024, electricity exports decreased by 25.5%, compared to 2023.